MENU

 To Prevent Facial Sagging

 If dental conditions have caused the jawbone to thin or weaken, it needs to be repaired as soon as possible.
 A damaged jawbone left untreated can collapse, causing teeth to fall out and the facial structure to be damaged, which then leads to facial sagging.
+Bone grafts can stimulate new bone growth, helping to maintain the structure of the jawbone and prevent these issues.

 Dental Implants

 Jawbone loss is a major reason patients may not qualify for dental implant surgery.
 During a dental implant procedure, the implant is surgically attached to the jawbone of the missing or extracted tooth.
 If the patient doesn’t have a jawbone strong enough to support the implant, the implant may fall out.
 Dental implants require enough bone volume and density to function properly.
+Bone grafting procedures can augment and secure the jawbone to support dental implants.

 Different Types of Dental Bone Graft Procedures

+Dental bone grafting is essential for the successful placement of dental implants, maintaining oral health, and expanding treatment possibilities.
 There are four main types of dental bone graft procedures, including:

 Socket Preservation